Hello, I'm Heather D. Davis

 I was born and raised in the USA, an avid reader and language enthusiast.
 My first literary translations were published during undergraduate studies at Brown University, where I majored in Literary Arts and International Relations.
 Upon graduation in 2019, I moved to Japan to attend the Inter-University Center for Japanese Language Studies (IUC) on the Blakemore-Freeman Fellowship.
 After passing the JLPT N1 in 2020, I began my career as a Japanese to English freelance literary and media translator.

 I have participated in several literary translator development programs, including the British Centre for Literary Translation (BCLT) and the Bristol Translates summer schools.
-In June 2023, I passed the Kanji Kentei pre2 exam.
-Since then, I have attended classes as a Master's student in the Comparative Literature department at Tokyo University.
+This March 2026, I graduated from the Japanese-language Master's program in Comparative Literature at Tokyo University.
 I've also been working as an in-office literary translator at Hayakawa Publishing since October 2024.

-I am interested in a wide variety of creative translation, and have a particular passion for speculative fiction.
+I am interested in a wide variety of literary translation, and have a particular passion for speculative and queer fiction.
 Please get in touch if you would like to commission a reader's report, pitch pack, or full novel translation.
-I'm also open to other literary translation work requests.
+I'm also open to other creative translation work requests.